-I know, I know, you kind remember where all these countries are.
-Here is a Google Map of Europe so you can check and pretend you knew all along.
+I know, I know, you kind of remember where all these countries are.
+Here is a Google Map of Europe so you can check and pretend you knew all along:

 Is Turkey in Europe?
 Why Isn’t Turkey Included the 49 countries in Europe?

-Istanbul, the capital of Turkey, is famous for being the only city that sits across 2 Continents Asia and Europe.
-95%+ of Turkey, is to the east of Istanbul, and falls within Asia, leaving less than 5% on the European continent.
+Istanbul, Turkey’s ‘main’ city and cultural hub, is famous for being the only city that sits across 2 Continents Asia and Europe.
+95%+ of Turkey is to the east of Istanbul.
+So that section falls within Asia.
+That leaves less than 5% on the European continent.
 Therefore Turkey shouldn’t be included as a country in Europe and is included in the Asian list of countries instead.
 There are people that do strangely consider Turkey as part of continental Europe although that’s often politically motivated.
 Also, the UN also list Turkey as officially being part of Western Asia.